 However, it wasn’t actually a detective who ultimately brought him to justice, but rather Michelle McNamara, an author who broke his case in her book.

-Here’s everything you need to know about the haunting story, and how you can watch it.
+Here’s everything you need to know about the haunting story, and how you can watch it on Now.

 When is I’ll Be Gone in the Dark released?

-What is I’ll Be Gone in the Dark it about?
+What is I’ll Be Gone in the Dark about?

 The chilling title of the book and the docuseries were taken from the killer and rapist himself.
 The Golden State Killer reportedly said to one of his victims: “You’ll be silent forever, and I’ll be gone in the dark.”